Have you been curious about a zen retreat, such as meditating at Upaya or perhaps visiting Tibet?

 Professionally and spiritually, she has focused on the psycho-social, ethical and spiritual aspects of care of the dying, particularly with cancer patients.
 Her influence on the field of spirituality, medicine and compassion cannot be overstated.

-I have to say I am humbled, amazed and grateful to have access to such an amazing educational and cultural institution in my back yard.
+I have to say I am humbled, amazed and grateful to have access to such an amazing educational and cultural institution during my stay in Santa Fe.

 The upcoming Upaya schedule for this Spring includes programs such as Rediscovering Zen’s Roots in Ancient China by philosopher and Columbia University teacher David Hinton; and a two week Japan Arts Pilgrimage, Ancient and Contemporary Art and Sacred Sites, with Roshi Joan Halifax.
 A full schedule of events is here.